MArch (Dist) MSc (Dist) LCC LCEA

 Before joining HTA, Elisabetta specialised in the study and simulation of microclimate and energy modelling, including U-value and thermal bridging calculations.
-In addition, she participated in courses on Energy Management, European Project Funding and Ethical Management.
+In addition, she participated in courses about Energy Management, European Project Funding and Ethical Management.
 She is especially interested in daylight and sunlight issues.
-Starting in 2006, she undertook specialist courses in the subject and since then has worked on a variety of projects to understand the impact of daylight and sunlight on people and their environment.
+In 2006, she began taking specialist courses in that subject.
+Since then, she has worked on a variety of projects, seeking to understand the impact that daylight and sunlight have on people and their environments.

-At HTA, Elisabetta introduced the services of daylight and sunlight analysis for the support of planning applications, and has provided training in these services for other members of her team.
-From a project’s very early stages, she maintains close contact with the wider design team to ensure high-quality buildings.
-Her main interest lies in adopting a holistic approach that embraces all aspects related to sustainable buildings and embedding them into the design.
+At HTA, Elisabetta introduced the services of daylight and sunlight analysis in support of planning applications, and has provided training in these services to other team members.
+From a project’s very early stages, she maintains close contact with the wider design team to ensure the construction of high-quality buildings.
+Her main interest lies in adopting a holistic approach that embraces several aspects of sustainable buildings and embeds them into the design.

-Her experience includes leading the delivery of a multitude of services within deadlines and liaising with clients, the GLA, local authorities, the project team and external consultants.
-The services include daylight/sunlight analyses, energy calculations (SAP, SBEM, DSM), overheating tests, microclimate assessments and environmental rating systems assessments such as BREEAM Communities, BREEAM New Construction, Code for Sustainable Homes, etc.
+Elisabetta’s experience includes leading the delivery of a multitude of services within deadlines and liaising with clients, the GLA, local authorities, the project team and external consultants.
+These services include daylight/sunlight analyses, energy calculations (SAP, SBEM, DSM), overheating tests, microclimate assessments and environmental rating systems assessments such as BREEAM Communities, BREEAM New Construction, Code for Sustainable Homes, etc.

 Her portfolio includes a variety of services on different scales, ranging from regeneration developments to medium and small projects.
 She has also prepared technical studies for Environmental Statements (in particular for daylight/sunlight and microclimate analyses) and feasibility studies to develop new energy strategies.